 In the context of domestic violence orders, certain definitions are very important.
-These terms are defined in legislation and are defined in somewhat wider terms than one would normally expect.
+These terms are defined in legislation and are defined in somewhat wider terms than one would normally expect (Domestic and Family Violence Protection Act 2012).

 What is Domestic Violence?